Lesbian, Gay, Bisexual and Trans Members

 Today, some States seek to manipulate the words of the Vienna Declaration to give them the exact opposite meaning than intended.
 Instead of the ‘universality’ of human rights, they speak of ‘universally recognised’ human rights, seeking to exclude those they do not recognise.

 Additionally, they invoke the principle of ‘non-discrimination’, and then explain why this principle does not apply to LGBT people.
 Appeals to ‘traditional values’ are increasing, substituting cultural relativism for universal standards.

-Social reforms, such as same-sex marriage proposed in Britain and adopted in France, have aroused strong opposition from conservative and religious groups.
+Social reforms, such as same-sex marriage, newly adopted in Britain and France, have aroused strong opposition from conservative and religious groups.

 All Governments should comply with the obligations in the Declaration as they have been affirmed by the UN as universal, indivisible and consistent with all human rights.

 EI calls on all members to defend, and expand, trade union rights, including the freedom of expression and peaceful assembly for all, including LGBT people.